jmquigley/gadgets/docs/lib/badge/Badge.md

 ## Badge
 The Badge widget is used to annotate/overlay another widget with a counter.
 This widget surrounds the component it will annotate.
+The control receives a prop named `counter` that sets the actual value.

 #### Examples: